 Where to find moxa:

 Moxa can be found in the Montreal China town district or in an acupuncture supply store (for example: Lierre, Larivière-Meunier).
-You can purchase 2 main types of moxa sticks: traditional and smokeless.
+You can purchase 2 main types of moxa sticks: traditional (made with dried leaves) and smokeless (made with charcoal).

 Examples of what to look for: